mosparo/documentation/docs/7_administration/3_geoip.md

 You can then press the "Download database" button on the right side to download the database.
 If everything worked correctly, you will see a message that GeoIP2 is available.
 In addition, the update time of the databases is displayed.

 :::info
-If you have requested the license key again, it will take some time until the license key can be used by mosparo.
-Therefore,an error message may be displayed when downloading the database.
+If you have requested the license key, it will take some time until the license key can be used by mosparo.
+Therefore, an error message may be displayed when downloading the database.
 In this case, wait a few minutes and try again.
 :::

-We recommend that you set up automatic updating using the cronjob.
-See [Set up Cron jobs](../installation/cron_jobs)
+We recommend that you set up automatic updating using the cronjob (see [Set up Cron jobs](../installation/cron_jobs)).

 :::caution
 Please note that the database is not an accurate and guaranteed method of locating a user.
 If you use GeoIP2 to block countries, you should note that you could also block good users.